 The Edmonton Oilers have done well drafting in the first round and a good percentage of their team is made up of players they drafted.
 That is how championship teams are built and the Oilers are close.
-They own the 29th overall pick in the 2022 NHL Draft, so let’s rank the first-round draft picks over the past 10 years.

 10. Jesse Puljujarvi

-The Oilers and Puljujarvi played the game of will he be traded or will he get first-line minutes for too long before a trade finally happened.
+The Oilers and Jesse Puljujarvi played the game of will he be traded or will he get first-line minutes for too long before a trade finally happened.
 When the early start of his NHL career didn’t work out, he went overseas for a year before returning under new management.
 It appeared to have worked, as he didn’t have a sense of entitlement as a young and inexperienced player and worked his way up the depth chart.

 Related: Oilers’ Ideal Return in Trade of Jesse Puljujarvi

 The former fourth-overall pick had a very strong showing before being selected, as there was a ton of stellar talent that went soon after him that the Oilers can only wish they had considered.
-With 51 goals and 114 points in 334 games, Puljujarvi still plays a great defensive game and can forecheck well.
+With 54 goals and 118 points in 356 games, Puljujarvi still plays a great defensive game and can forecheck well.
 While he still has time to improve offensively, he’s already a late bloomer as far as forwards go.

 9. Reid Schaefer

-The Oilers drafted Reid Schaefer with the last pick of the 2022 draft, so even though he’s a first-round pick, he doesn’t have a much pressure to turn into a top-six player as most of the other players chosen by this team over the past decade.
+The Oilers drafted Reid Schaefer with the last pick of the 2022 Draft, so even though he’s a first-round pick, he doesn’t have as much pressure to turn into a top-six player as most of the other players chosen by this team over the past decade.
 He wasn’t an offensive force in junior like many, scoring 60 goals and 119 points in 121 the past two seasons but should still be able to get some good years of development in the American Hockey League (AHL) before being NHL-ready.

 The Oilers used him in a trade with the Nashville Predators in order to get Mattias Ekholm and we still might not see what he can do in the NHL for a few years yet.
-As of right now, he’s in better position to turn out better than Puljuajrvi as he’s six years younger and has key development years ahead.
+As of right now, he’s in a better position to turn out better than Puljuajrvi as he’s six years younger and has key development years ahead.

 8. Kailer Yamamoto